-Europe is the most open continent for LGBT rights and acceptance of same-sex relationships with not one country making it a criminal offence.
+Europe is the most open continent for LGBTQ+ rights and acceptance of same-sex relationships with not one country making it a criminal offence.
 Spain, Portugal, Belgium, Sweden, Norway, Iceland and the Netherlands all recognize same-sex marriage and many countries recognize same-sex relationships and have specific protection laws in place to prevent anti-gay discrimination.

 While some parts of Europe are still a little hostile towards gay people, the European Union has gone a long way in recent years to ensure the whole continent subscribes to the same doctrine.